Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Introduction

-This work is the first instalment in a series of \Euclid preparation papers, meant to validate the theoretical framework used to analyse the full shape of two- and three-point clustering measurements from the final data sample.
+This work is the first installment in a series of \Euclid preparation papers meant to validate the theoretical framework used to analyse the full shape of two- and three-point clustering measurements from the final data sample.
 Here, we focus on the real-space galaxy power spectrum, while the corresponding three-point equivalent for the real-space galaxy bispectrum is going to be presented in Euclid Collaboration: Eggemeier et al. (in prep.).
-Both of these papers conduct tests in real space, \ie using the true comoving positions of galaxies inside the box instead of the displaced positions due to \gls{rsd}.
+Both of these papers describe tests conducted in real space, that is, using the true comoving positions of galaxies inside the box instead of the positions displaced because of \gls{rsd}.
 While this choice excludes one of the main observational probes of galaxy clustering, such analyses can provide an important testing ground for the model of galaxy bias.
-This includes the calibration of optimal scale cuts for the model, as well as testing different ways to reduce the dimensionality of the parameter space, such as using the coevolution relations.
-In addition, real-space analyses can become relevant in the context of modelling 3$\times$2-point statistics (photometric galaxy clustering, weak gravitational lensing, and galaxy-galaxy lensing), such as in the analysis performed by the Dark Energy Survey \citep[see, \eg][for cosmological inference that requires a proper modelling of photometric galaxy bias]{Pandey2022, Porredon2022}.
-On the other hand, future instalments of this series will focus on the modelling of the redshift-space equivalents of the statistics adopted in these works.
+This includes calibration of optimal scale cuts for the model,\footnote{The reader should bear in mind that these scale cuts are determined only from the performance of galaxy bias.
+More realistic scale cuts, also including the effect of, for example, \gls{rsd} will be provided in one of the next entries of the series (Euclid Collaboration: Camacho et al., in prep.).} as well as testing different ways to reduce the dimensionality of the parameter space, such as using the coevolution relations.
+In addition, real-space analyses can become relevant in the context of modelling 3$\times$2 point statistics (photometric galaxy clustering, weak gravitational lensing, and galaxy--galaxy lensing), such as in the analysis performed by the Dark Energy Survey \citep[see \eg][for cosmological inference that requires a proper modelling of photometric galaxy bias]{Pandey2022, Porredon2022}.
+On the other hand, future installments of this series will focus on the modelling of the redshift-space equivalents of the statistics adopted in these works.